-There are three (4) exams in total.
+There are four (4) exams in total.
 Three midterm exams and one (1) final exam

-Midterms will be taken online and are open-book, but the final exam will be taken in class.
+Midterms will be taken online and are open-book, but the final exam will be taken in class and it is a cummulative exam.

 The detailed information for exams is given as follows: